Ever wonder who puts all those flags on the graves of veterans?

 “What?”
 I know I raised my eyebrows and wondered where this was coming from.
 I mean, Uncle John was never a happy person, but since he had a stroke, he was a weary soul.
 We hoped this celebration would lift his spirits.
 After all, who doesn’t like a parade?

 Uncle John explained, “You know, I was an electrician.
-I was important, I contributed, I worked in a great hotel for 30 years.
+I was important, I contributed, and I worked in a great hotel for 30 years.
 Now I just sit here and watch life go by.
 I’m handicapped and useless.”

-Not exactly cheerful parade conversation but I couldn’t resist.
+Not exactly a cheerful parade conversation but I couldn’t resist.
 “Uncle John, having a handicap isn’t the end of the world.
 Can you enjoy the parade?
 Look at those little kids jumping up and down on their decorated wagons.”

 “You just don’t understand,” he said.
 “I’m not like him,” eye-pointing to Aaron.

 Since Aaron, my son with the label of autism, was sitting in the lawn chair next to Uncle John, I felt I needed to say something.

 In silence, we were side-by-side, almost touching–yet thousands of miles away from each other–as we watched the veterans from the VFW pass by in antique cars.

 The soldiers varied in shapes and sizes, men and women, veterans from Iraq, and Afghanistan wars to seniors of the war that would end all wars—but didn’t.